opnfv/functest/docs/userguide/index.rst

 Brahmaputra introduces new SDN controllers in addition of odl already integrated in Arno.
 There are currently 3 possible controllers:

- * odl
+ * OpenDaylight
- * onos
+ * ONOS
- * opencontrail
+ * OpenContrail

 OpenDaylight
 ------------

-The ODL test suite consists of a set of basic tests inherited from ODL project.
+The OpenDaylight (ODL) test suite consists of a set of basic tests inherited from ODL project.
 The suite verifies creation and deletion of networks, subnets and ports with OpenDaylight and Neutron.

 The list of tests can be described as follow: